nemac/climate-by-location/README.md

 (2.2.0) December 2019 release:
-- Revamped API to use more ES6 / native JS
+- Revamped API to use more ES6 / native JS.
-- Deprecated the jQuery UI based API
+- Deprecated the jQuery UI based API.
-- Added new pattern for region-specific functionality
+- Added new pattern for region-specific functionality.
-- Added support for new Alaska variables
+- Added support for new Alaska variables.
-- Fixed several state-breaking bugs around plot visibility
+- Fixed several state-breaking bugs around plot visibility.
-- Added new pattern for resolving conflicting settings
+- Added new pattern for resolving conflicting settings.
-- Some preparations for a future change from multigraph to an alternate chart library
+- Some preparations for a future change from multigraph to an alternate chart library.
-- Renamed `climate-widget-graph.js` to `climate-by-location.js`
+- Renamed `climate-widget-graph.js` to `climate-by-location.js`.